-This example (Figure 6) shows the same example from the (Figure 5) but with this alternative.
-This example presents as the client adds two Observe options to build a range, one sets to 6/22, another one sets to 5/16 it means that the range is out of range between 16 and 22, i.e. value > 22 OR value < 16.
+This example (Figure 12) shows the same example from the (Figure 11) but with this alternative.
+This example presents as the client adds two Observe options to build a range, one set to 6/22, another one set to 5/16.
+It means that the range is out of range between 16 and 22, i.e. value > 22 OR value < 16.
 The first option is defined by default with the Logic flag equal to 0.
-The second option is defined with the Logic flag equal to 1, since it is the OR option.
-Note as it has been simplified from two messages to only one message with two options, and the most important, it has avoided the management of multiple ports.
+The second option is defined with the the Logic flag equal to 1, since it is the OR option. as it has been simplified from two messages to only one message with two options, and the most important, it has avoided the management of multiple ports.

-Figure 6: Two Observe options with Logic flag to define out-side a range 6/22 OR 5/15.
+Figure 12: Two Observe options with Logic flag to define out-side a range 6/22 OR 5/15.